ASA

 “A pebble cast into a pond creates ripples.
 Aikido is the pebble.
 We are the ripples.

-Collegeville Station - Lower Level - off the Perkiomen Bike Trail
+Collegeville Station - Lower Level

 50 West 3rd Ave, Collegeville, PA 19426 610-489-6281